-A: The City of Ottawa, owner of the Manor Park Community Centre, is receiving bids from contractors in the course of its regular tendering process.
-The City of Ottawa will select the contractor from the bids submitted.
+A: The City of Ottawa, owner of the Manor Park Community Centre, received bids from contractors in the course of its regular tendering process.
+The City of Ottawa has selected the contractor from the bids submitted.

 Q: When will the renovations be finished?

-A: The plan is to begin renovations in mid-September 2017, with the aim of having the improvements completed in spring 2018.
+A: The plan is to begin renovations in October 2, 2017 with the aim of having the improvements completed in spring 2018.
 Some programs have returned to the Community Centre and new programming is being added regularly.